nikwalton/CrimsonCode2020Website/README.md

 # CrimsonCode 2020 Website
 this repository hosts the redesign of the CrimsonCode website for use by the WSU chapter of Association Of Computing Machinery.
 ## Getting Started
-You should have node which gives us npm as a package manager.
+You should have node installed which gives you npm.
 ### Ubuntu Install
 ---
 first update your packages